SalomePlatform/adao/doc/en/examples.rst

         #
         return numpy.array( HX )

-We does not need the linear compagnion operators ``"TangentOperator"`` and ``"AdjointOperator"`` because they will be approximated using ADAO capabilities.
+We does not need the linear companion operators ``"TangentOperator"`` and ``"AdjointOperator"`` because they will be approximated using ADAO capabilities.

 We insist on the fact that these non-linear operator ``"DirectOperator"``,